What is the gold standard key performance indicator (KPI) for most of your marketing and advertising campaigns?

 It’s easiest to understand this through example.
 Here are some common examples of micro conversions that most brands experience.

 Obviously, securing a micro conversion isn’t a guarantee that you’re going to secure a full conversion in the future.
-Accordingly, we can’t consider micro conversions to be as valuable or as meaningful as traditional conversions.
+Accordingly, we can’t consider micro conversions to be as valuable or as meaningful as traditional conversion rate optimization services.

 However, if we better understand and analyze micro conversions in the proper context, we can optimize our campaigns to win more of them and incorporate them into our other calculations more accurately.